nikolakopoulos/Adaptive-Diffusions-for-SSL/readme.md

 - PPR: Personalized PageRank
 - TunedRwR: Tuned random walk with restarts ( see [here](https://experts.umn.edu/ws/portalfiles/portal/99184908)  )
 - AdaDIF: Adaptive Diffusions ( see [here](https://arxiv.org/abs/1804.02081) )

+If you are using our code, cite our paper:

+Dimitris Berberidis, Athanasios N. Nikolakopoulos, and Georgios B. Giannakis, "Adaptive Diffusions for Scalable Learning over Graphs", 2018

 __INPUT FILES FORMAT__